zalasid/custom-PHP-server-side-validation/README.md

 ## PHP Rest API Custom validation rules Helper Class.
+ This is Package that will help you to set custom validation at server side.
 # Import database
  Import a dummy database.
 Use mydb.sql file for that.